Vaccination Against Influenza 2022-23

-The 2020 deadline for policy compliance either by being vaccinated or receiving an approved exemption is 10 a.m.
+The 2022 deadline for policy compliance for Duke University Health System (DUHS) team members to be either vaccinated or receive an approved exemption is 10 a.m.
 Tuesday, Nov.
-10, 2020.
+15, 2022.

 According to the Centers for Disease Control, influenza (Flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a new coronavirus (called SARS-CoV-2) and flu is caused by infection with an influenza virus.

 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone.
 An outbreak of influenza due to low community vaccination rates could result in emergency rooms and clinics being overwhelmed while already responding to COVID-19 and an increased chance of spreading both respiratory illnesses in the community.
 Further, getting infected with a combination of COVID-19 and influenza, or getting one right after the other, could damage your overall health.

 Being vaccinated annually against the flu is in alignment with Duke University Health System ’s core value of “caring for our patients, their loved ones and each other.”
 And, in the wake of COVID-19, the vaccination will also help limit the spread of influenza among students, faculty and staff working on campus.

 For locations and hours, see Flu Vaccination Schedules.
 Vaccinations can also be obtained at Duke Primary Care providers, area pharmacies and other locations, but documentation must be provided to evidence compliance.

 Children and other dependents of Duke employees cannot get a flu vaccine at the locations offering vaccinations to Duke University and Health System employees and students.
 They must make an appointment to get a flu vaccine at a Duke Primary Care location or other vaccination providers.